 The cost of private health insurance depends on several factors but the cover can usually be adjusted to fit your budget.

-Your age has great influence over how much your premium is; as a result, you will find that the older you get, the more expensive your private health insurance is.
+Your age has a great influence over how much your premium is; as a result, you will find that the older you get, the more expensive your private health insurance is.
 Other factors that can impact your health insurance cost are excess, claims history, insurance premium tax and cost of private healthcare.
 Find out more about the cost of private health insurance.

 What does Freedom Health Insurance cover?